MrPeanutButterz/Bitburner/README.md

 `buyPrograms.js`

-This script buys all .exe programs needed to run the hack scripts.
-Only essential programs will be bought.
+This script purchases only the necessary .exe programs required to run the hack scripts, ensuring that essential programs are the only ones acquired.

-1. essential: BruteSSH.exe, FTPCrack.exe, relaySMTP.exe, HTTPWorm.exe, SQLInject.exe
+BruteSSH.exe, FTPCrack.exe, relaySMTP.exe, HTTPWorm.exe, SQLInject.exe

 `findFaction.js`

-Finds the best faction based on the highest reputation in the list of buyable augmentations.
-Then it will compair it to all factions en select the one with the least amount of work.
-When a faction is found it will start the requirements or reputation or installation script.
-If all factions are completed this script will start bitnode.js.
+This script will identify the most desirable faction based on the highest reputation available in the list of purchasable augmentations.
+Next, it will compare this faction against all other factions and select the one with the least amount of work required.
+Once a suitable faction is found, the script will initiate the requirements, reputation, or installation script as needed.
+Once all factions have been completed, the script will launch bitnode.js.

 `requirements.js`
 **args optional**

-Reputation is run with an argument (faction name) en finds the required tasks en execute hem.
-When the selected faction has send an invitation it will be accepted en control is given back to findFaction.js.
+Reputation is executed with a faction name argument and locates the necessary tasks to complete.
+Once identified, the script executes these tasks.
+If the selected faction sends an invitation, the script accepts it and returns control to findFaction.js.

 **Example:** run requirements.js netburners

 `reputation.js`
 **args optional**

-When findFaction.js starts reputation.js it is run with 2 arguments (faction name + reputation amount).
-First it will do a 10 second test run to get an indication on the finish time.
-If the required reputation is reached the script will go back to findFaction.js.
+When findFaction.js launches reputation.js, it passes two arguments to the script: the faction name and the desired reputation amount.
+The script will perform a 10-second test run to estimate the completion time.
+If the required reputation is achieved, the script will return to findFaction.js.

 **Example:** run requirements.js netburners 52000

 `installation.js`
 **args optional**

-The last part will be the installation, it will get all augmentations from the faction en list them from price high / low.
-If an augmentation needs a pre install it will be listed before the actual augmentation.
-Before buying the script kills metaSploit en sell all stocks.
-When all augmentations are bought, money left will be spend on Neuroflux.
-All augmentations will be installed en the main.js script will be run to reboot the procces.
+The final step will involve the installation process, which will gather all augmentations from the faction and list them in order of price, from highest to lowest.
+If an augmentation requires a pre-installation step, it will be listed before the actual augmentation.
+Before making any purchases, the script will terminate MetaSploit and sell all stocks.
+Once all augmentations have been purchased, any remaining funds will be spent on Neuroflux.
+Finally, all augmentations will be installed, and the main.js script will run to reboot the process.

 `killBitnode.js`

-When all factions are completed the bitnode script will hack the last server (w0r1d_d43m0n).
+Once all factions have been successfully completed, the bitnode script will initiate a hack of the final server (w0r1d_d43m0n).